-It’s a well-known fact in the CMS world that WordPress does a better job of wooing users by their focus on ease-of-use and their armies of entrepreneurs, bloggers, YouTube channels, and podcasts that are constantly putting out how easy WordPress is to use.
+It’s a well-known fact in the Content Management System (CMS) world that WordPress does a better job of wooing users by their focus on ease-of-use and their armies of entrepreneurs, bloggers, YouTube channels, and podcasts that are all constantly putting out how easy WordPress is to use.

-You might be surprised to hear it, but Drupal is just as easy—good developers can even make you a site that’s easier to use than a cookie-cutter WordPress blog site.
-But who’s talking about that?
-After looking around the internet for several years at this point, I can readily tell you that if anyone is talking about it—well, they’re not being heard.
-So if you’re reading this with that same idea, just know that there’s at least the two of us.
+You might be surprised to hear it, but Drupal, Concrete5, or Moodle can be just as easy—I can even make you a site that’s easier to use than a cookie-cutter WordPress blog site in the same amount of time and it will be more extensible more quickly.
+But who’s talking about making life easier for content teams?
+After looking around the internet for several years, I can tell you that no one is talking about it—if they are, well, then they’re not being heard.

-Drupal doesn’t come off as simple to use because a typical Drupal build needs some kind of impetus to use Drupal instead of another CMS—it’s so easy to use WordPress instead.
-API integrations, or custom code work that just happens to be better-defined in Drupal than in other CMSs.
-Maybe even security.
-Recently, W3C (super important, I promise) decided against using WordPress for their redesign due to accessibility issues with Gutenberg.
+Drupal doesn’t come off as simple to use because your typical Drupal build needs some kind of impetus to use Drupal instead of another CMS.
+API integrations, security, or custom code work that just happens to be better-defined in Drupal than in other CMSs.
+It’s usually something to do with security.

-In the end though, most content editors, writers, or managers don’t really have a say as to what CMS their company chooses—freelancers especially don’t have a say in it.
+In the end though—most content editors, writers, or managers don’t really have a say as to what CMS their company chooses—freelancers definitely don’t have a say in it.
 And yet these users (all of you) are the reason developers build the sites in the first place.
 It seems odd that the primary use-case would be so low on the list of priorities, doesn’t it?

-Well, there are a lot of other considerations to make about how time and resources are spent in Drupal.
+There are a lot of other considerations to make about how time and resources are spent when ordering a new CMS.
 New features, functionality, integrations, updates, security, etc. Actually writing and displaying the content kind of just goes without saying as far as what the site needs to do.

 Or, in another sense, how does the content of the site stack up when the powers that be start writing RFPs for a new site?
 The developers are well-paid, get plenty of time, and are usually granted extensions as the project wears on and other things are found to be needed.

-The reason that I’m writing this guide—I graduated Utah State University with a degree in English with an emphasis on Professional and Technical Writing.
-I focused on web content and was able to get a job with a Drupal development agency where I manually migrated several thousand pages from their legacy system to their new Drupal site.
-It was difficult, it was confusing to both sides, and it put a strain on the contract.
-Deadlines were missed.
+As for the reason that I’m writing this guide—I graduated Utah State University with a degree in English with an emphasis on Professional and Technical Writing.
+I focused on web content and was able to get a job with a Drupal development agency where I manually migrated several thousand pages from their legacy system to their new Drupal (7) site.
+It was difficult, it was confusing to both sides, and it put a strain on contracts.

 At that point I headed off into the world of Drupal development where I’ve been ever since.
-Now, faced with the EOL for Drupal 7 in December of 2022, and generally liking most of the Drupal 8 and 9 websites I’ve worked on, I’ve decided it’s time to put the focus where it should be.
-On the people who use the Drupal websites every day—not as a visitor or a developer, or even management—but as a writer, editor, or freelancer.
+Now, faced with the EOL for Drupal 7 in December of 2021, and generally liking most of the CMS websites I’ve worked on, I’ve decided it’s time to put the focus where it should be.
+On the people who use the Content Management Systems every day—not as a visitor or a developer, or even management—but as a writer, editor, or freelancer.

-My aim here is to give you all the tools necessary for you to not only competently use Drupal (in whatever form it may be), but also for you to excel and even enjoy doing so.
+My aim here is to give writers all the tools necessary for them to not only competently use any CMS (in whatever form it may be), but also for them to excel and (maybe) even enjoy doing so.

-If you’ve been pulling your hair out and losing sleep—or if you’ve heard that you’ll be using Drupal next and you want to get ahead of the curve—this is the guide for you.
+If you’ve been pulling your hair out and losing sleep—or if you’ve heard that you’ll be using this CMS or that CMS next and you want to get ahead of the curve—this is the guide for you.
 If you’re not 100% happy with the information I share here, or even if it doesn’t get you to where you want to be, email me at email@example.com and if I don’t know or can’t find the answers for you, I’ll find someone who can.